CompileZero/JS-For-Humans/Basics/Basics.md

    3. The text-color is gray
    4. And many more attributes like spacing, width and height, margin, padding etc. of the components.
-3. Finally, there is another script (PS: It’s JavaScript) that tells the
+3. Finally, there is another piece of code (JavaScript) that tells the browser:
-   browser:
    1. What to do when the user clicks on “Agency” Toggle Button
    2. Which error message to display when all the text-fields are not filled correctly.